fdidron/registration-assignement/README.md

-# Registration Assignment (Work in Progress)
+# Registration Assignment

 A LEMP dev env can be started using docker and docker-compose

-Source files are in application/
+Source files are in app/

+DB Schema is in db/schema.sql